 I am a Postdoctoral Fellow at the Center for Communication and Public Policy at Northwestern University.
-I received my Ph.D. from Georgia State University’s Communication Department (GSU) and a Presidential Fellow in the Transcultural Conflict and Violence Initiative with anticipated graduation in May 2021.
+I received my Ph.D. from Georgia State University’s Communication Department (GSU) and a Presidential Fellow in the Transcultural Conflict and Violence Initiative with anticipated graduation in June 2021.
 My research is at the intersection of extremism and political communication.
 Specifically, my work focuses on malign digital campaigns (hate speech, extremism, disinformation) and utilizing qualitative and quantitative approaches to inform real-world solutions.

 My research agenda uses machine learning and qualitative textual and visual analysis to examine information in the digital world that is intended for harm, hate and violence.
 Within my work, I am very passionate about using both computational methodologies in approaching big data and qualitative analysis where I can deep-dive into the rhetoric of information campaigns.

 My dissertation engages with theoretical issues in propaganda and terrorism studies and illuminates the power of economic messaging within the virtual world of armed non-state actors.
 Using constitutive rhetoric, unsupervised machine learning, spatial territory approximations, network analysis, and time-series analysis, my research examines how armed-non state actors' communication output legitimizes an imagined statehood in the digital world.